-If the oil level is within the cross-hatched area at the tip of the dipstick, add at least one quart/liter of the recommended oil.
+If the oil is below the cross-hatched area at the tip of the dipstick, add at least one liter/quart of the recommended oil.
 This section explains what kind of oil to use.
-For engine oil crankcase capacity, see Capacities and Specifications on page 5-133.
+For engine oil crankcase capacity, see Capacities and Specifications on page 11-2.

 Notice: Do not add too much oil.
-If the engine has so much oil that the oil level gets above the proper operating range and into the upper cross-hatched area on the dipstick, the engine could be damaged.
+If the engine has so much oil that the oil level gets above the cross-hatched area that shows the proper operating range, the engine could be damaged.

-See Engine Compartment Overview on page 5-14 for the location of the engine oil fill cap.
+See Engine Compartment Overview on page 9-6 for the location of the engine oil fill cap.